Holic75/Baldurs-gate-dnd-3.5/README.md

 – May call for an animal companion who fights for her side.
 – Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage resistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – May cast druidic spells starting at level 4.
-– Gets one bonus feat at level 28.
+– Gets bonus feats at levels 26 and 29.
 – Alignment restricted to good.
 – Hit Die: d10
 – High THAC0/APR progression, High Savingthrows vs. Death , vs. Polymorph, vs. Breath Weapon and vs. Wand